bateman/tpscanner-cli/README.md

 # TPScanner

 TPScanner is a Python script that extracts prices of items from [Trovaprezzi.it](https://www.trovaprezzi.it/), sorts them, and saves the results in a spreadsheet.
-It also finds the best cumulative deals.
+It also finds the best cumulative and individual deals.

 ## Setup